Skip to content

 Development

 Additional development scripts are available in the pyproject.toml file.
-You can run them with pdm <script_name>.
+You can run them with uv run <script_name>.
 For example, to run the tests:

 Available scripts